KodoPengin/GameIndustry-hosts-Template/README.md

 License: <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons by-nc-sa 4.0</a>

-# A word to the people who have nothing to show for themselves
+# Copycats and thiefs
 Imposters and thiefs like "Chef-Koch" can go to hell.
-Using other people's work with own name is the lowest
+Using other people's work and passes off other people's work as own creation is the lowest.
+Especially then if act too stupidly.

+There are not for nothing notes about licenses and copyrights on my published content.

+Reports can posted here or via the indicated contact options.

+Thanks